Kazarnovskii mixed pseudovolume: Volume distortion

 {\rm Unlike the preceding two cases, if $d=4$ the formula for $\varrho(E)$ involves also some mixed products:

 \findim} \end{exe}

 \begin{exe} Real similar $n$-dimensional coordinate subspaces of $\mathbb C^n$.

 {\rm The number of real $n$-dimensional coordinate subspaces of $\mathbb C^n$ equals ${2n\choose n}$.
-If $n=1$ the coordinate axes are both real similar, whereas for $n>1$ only $2^n$ are equidimensional.
-In fact, if $e_1,\ldots,e_n$ is the canonical basis of $\mathbb C^n$, a real $n$-dimensional coordinate subspace of $\mathbb C^n$ is obtained by choosing $n$ distinct elements from the set $\{e_1,ie_1,\ldots,e_n,ie_n\}$ avoiding to choose two elements sharing the same index.
-This yields $2^n$ different choices, each of which produces a real similar subspace because the chosen vectors are orthogonal to one another with respect to the hermitian product of $\mathbb C^n$.\findim } \end{exe}
+If $n=1$ the coordinate axes are both real similar, now suppose $\mathbb C^{n-1}$ admits $2^{n-1}$ real similar $(n-1)$-dimensional real coordinate subspaces.
+Adding a dimension to each real similar $(n-1)$-dimensional coordinate subspace of $\mathbb C^{n-1}$ yields a real similar $n$-dimensional real coordinate subspace of $\mathbb C^n$ and this can be achieved in only two ways: namely by adding the vector $e_n$ or $ie_n$.
+So the number of real similar $n$-dimensional real coordinate subspace of $\mathbb C^n$ equals $2^n$. \findim } \end{exe}